All-Terrain Vehicle Permit to Deviate from Designated Route

-All Terrain Vehicles will be allowed to operate in The City of Corner Brook beginning May 15th until November 15th 2023 on designated roadways listed below.
-A permit is required if you are deviating from the designated route.
-You must remain on the designated route, and restrict travel between 7:00 a.m. and 10:00 p.m. each day.
+All Terrain Vehicles will be allowed to operate in The City of Corner Brook beginning May 1st until November 30th 2024 on designated roadways listed below.
+A permit is required for residents of Corner Brook who would like to leave from their residence to link up to the designated route.
+You must remain on the designated route and restrict travel between 7:00 a.m. and 10:00 p.m. each day.
 Past issued permits are still valid.
 If there is a change in vehicle, insurance or riders, please contact 709-637-1500 or via email at atv@cornerbrook.com.

 • Riverside Drive (west from intersection of the Northshore Highway)